Working Remotely - A Guide for St. Edward's Employees

 Cybersecurity Tips for Safe Remote Work

-• Protect personal systems with anti-malware tools:For non-university-owned machines, consider one of the many antivirus options available for Mac or Windows some of these are even free.
+• Protect personal systems with anti-malware tools:For non-university-owned machines, consider one of the many antivirus options available for Mac or Windows.

 Was this helpful?